Absio/js-api/README.md

 Returns a Promise that resolves to the new user's ID.

-Throws an error if the connection is unavailable;
+Throws an Error if the connection is unavailable.

 Parameter   | Type  | Description
 :-----------|:------|:-----------
-`password` | String | The password used to decrypt the key file.
+`password` | String | The password used to encrypt the key file.
 `question` | String | The question should only be used as a hint to remember the answer.
 This string is stored in plain text and should not contain sensitive information.
 `answer` | String | The answer used to reset the password or retrieve the key file from the server.

 ---

 ### `logIn(userId, password, answer[, options])`
 Decrypts the key file containing the user's private keys with the provided password.
 If the decryption succeeds, then a private key will be used to authenticate with the server.
-The answer is used to download the key file.
+If the key file is not cached locally, the answer is used to download the key file.

 Returns a Promise.